-Maybe you have considered obtaining business insurance but are not exactly sure what all is involved, how it works, or what is covered.
+You have considered obtaining business insurance but are not exactly sure what is involved, how it works, or what is covered.
 Let’s take a closer look at the structure of business insurance and how it works.
-Business coverage protects three main areas.
+Business coverage protects three primary areas.

 Sometimes unfortunate events happen, such as fires.
 The monetary loss due to fires in 2011 was $11.7 billion.
 The number of fires that same year was 1,389,500.
 Even small fires cause damage.
 Having property loss coverage safeguards your business from ultimate loss.
-In the event of a fire, depending on the size of the damage, you have the opportunity to rebuild or repair.
+In the event of a fire, depending on the size of the damage, you can rebuild or repair.

-Another area of property loss that is not pleasant to think about, but a reality nonetheless, is that of theft.
-Theft can occur in various ways.
-It can take the form of a burglary, robbery, embezzlement, or shoplifting.
+Another area of property loss that is not pleasant to think about, but a reality, nonetheless, is that of theft.
+Theft can occur in many ways.
+It can take the form of burglary, robbery, embezzlement, or shoplifting.
 In the case of a burglary, damage to the property is likely to occur, in addition to money or goods being stolen.
-No matter how it happens, theft results in a loss of money, if you are not covered by insurance.
+No matter how it happens, theft results in a loss of money if you are not covered by insurance.